JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 The mapping of the `TextAttributesKey` to specific attributes used in an editor is defined by the [`EditorColorsScheme`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/colors/EditorColorsScheme.java) class.
 It can be configured by the user by providing an implementation of [`ColorSettingPage`](upsource:///platform/platform-api/src/com/intellij/openapi/options/colors/ColorSettingsPage.java) registered in `com.intellij.colorSettingsPage` extension point.

-The _Export to HTML_ feature uses the same syntax highlighting mechanism as the editor, so it will work automatically for custom languages, which provide a syntax highlighter.
+The <menupath>File | Export | Files or Selection to HTML</menupath> feature uses the same syntax highlighting mechanism as the editor.
+Thus, it will work automatically for custom languages that provide a syntax highlighter.

 **Examples**:
 - [`ColorSettingsPage`](upsource:///plugins/properties/src/com/intellij/lang/properties/PropertiesColorsPage.java) for [Properties language plugin](upsource:///plugins/properties)